 Rural Residency Planning and Development Program

-The Rural Residency Planning and Development Program provides grants to develop new rural residency programs or Rural Training Tracks (RTT) in family medicine, internal medicine, and psychiatry to support expansion of the physician workforce in rural areas.
+The Rural Residency Planning and Development Program provides grants to develop newly accredited, sustainable rural residency programs in family medicine, internal medicine, public health, general preventive medicine, psychiatry, general surgery, and obstetrics and gynecology.
+The overall goal of the program is to support expansion of the physician workforce in rural communities.

 Eligible applicants include:

 - Rural community-based ambulatory patient care centers including Federally Qualified Health Centers, community mental health centers, and Rural Health Clinics

 - Health centers operated by the Indian Health service, an Indian tribe or tribal organization, or an urban Indian organization